avaframe/AvaFrame/docs/moduleCom9MoTVoellmy.rst

         pip install avaframe==2.0aTODO

 #.
-Download the avaframe connector zip from here TODO
-#.
 Start QGis and go to `Plugins` -> `Manage and install plugins`
 #.
 Choose `All`, search for `AvaFrame` and install/update
 #.
 You find the `AvaFrame` toolset in the `Processing Toolbox`